awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-tasks-update-studio.md

 You can shut down the JupyterServer app from the Studio Control Panel or from within Studio\.

+Some of the services within studio, like Data Wrangler, run on their own app\.
+To update these services you must delete the app for that service\.
+To learn more, see [Update Studio Apps](studio-tasks-update-apps.md)\.

 **Note**
 A JupyterServer app is associated with a single Studio user\.
 When you update the app for one user it doesn't effect other users\.